paxdotdev/pax/README.md

 }/>
 ```

-You'll notice this code looks a lot like HTML, XAML, or JSX.
+You may notice that this code looks a lot like HTML, XAML, or JSX.
 The above example will simply show a 100 x 100 pixel red rectangle, centered in the viewport.

 Here's another example including Rust and interactivity: